shdwp/seasondog/README.txt

 * sdog p(rev) - watch prev episode
 * sdog w(atch) - watch current episode
 * sdog set <EPISODE> - set episode directly and watch it
-* sdog reset - reset progress and settings for directory
+* sdog r(eset) - delete current directory (or directory, provided by -f argument) from database
 * sdog s(tatus) - get current dir status information
 * sdog args <ARGS> - set player args in database
 * sdog m(igrate) <DEST> - migrate current's directory status into DEST, with directory name preserved.
 You can disable preservation and provide full path using -p argument.
 Also, instead of using current directory you can provide it by yourself with -f <FROM> argument.

 And you can use option '-a' for one-time overriding player args.